whitedevil-iith/oaiRAN_Project/doc/episys/lte_mode_l2_emulator/README.txt

 The updates to the OAI code base removed some latent bugs, added multi-UE scalability, and were tested with a standard bypass proxy between the UE(s) and eNB.
-The bypass proxy is publicly available on GitHub (https://github.com/EpiSci/oai-lte-multi-ue-proxy).
+The bypass proxy is publicly available on [GitHub](https://github.com/EpiSci/oai-lte-multi-ue-proxy).
 With this package, various multi-UE scenarios can be tested without the overhead of PHY-layer features of underlying radios.
 The features added in the L2 Emulator Mode for LTE are: